 supported by our large team of technicians and studio demonstrators, who will

 guide you through each process as you explore your creativity.

 We consider all applications on their individual merit; successful applicants should demonstrate suitability, dedication and fitness for their chosen programme of study.
 All candidates are asked to submit evidence of previous production and creative practice, normally presented as a portfolio.
-As far as possible, students are invited to attend for an interview and will be offered the opportunity to view the School and meet appropriate staff and students.
+As far as possible, students will be offered the opportunity to view the School and meet appropriate staff and students.

 Students should, normally, hold Level 3 qualifications or have the potential of achieving in the top grade of their current course.
 It is helpful if students have studied in the area of Fashion of other relevant Art and Design subjects.

 Typical offers for this course:

 Edexcel BTEC Level 3 Extended Diploma minimum two, maximum three subjects

 Access to HE Diploma

 Overall pass: must include 45 credits at level 3

 Digital portfolio of drawings, visual research, design thinking and independent creative projects, which demonstrates evidence of previous production and creative practice